Sustainability at the Farm

 - Our on-campus deliveries utilize reusable containers, which eliminates unnecessary waste.

 - We support locally-owned businesses, including local farmers' supply and repair shops, compost suppliers, and other service providers.
-Our primary seed suppliers are based in New England; additionally, where practical, we save some of our own seeds, such as garlic and heirloom tomatoes.
+Our primary seed suppliers are based in New England; additionally, where practical, we save some of our own seeds, such as garlic, popcorn, and heirloom tomatoes.

 - Our Hampshire College maple syrup, honey, and eggs are produced right here on campus, as well as our special heritage breed of popcorn known as Mr. Warner's Red Popcorn.

 - We support social sustainability through on-going student engagement opportunities, academic classes and research, and community events such as the annual Fall Festival, movies on the barn, and hosting the Farm and Garden Camp for local children in the summer.
 We strive to provide an environment that is safe and welcoming to all.